ARC Raiders Renegade Guide: Best Upgrades & Attachments

 Pro Tip

 For players with limited resources, Level 3 (Renegade III) provides excellent value with its 50% fire rate and 33% dispersion recovery improvements.
-However, if you commit resources to reach Level 3, the additional investment to reach Level 4 is worthwhile for the full 75%/50% bonuses.
+But if you commit resources to reach Level 3, the additional investment to reach Level 4 is worth it for the full 75%/50% bonuses.

 Attachment System